dcyriller/.dotfiles/README.md

 Install RCM from https://github.com/thoughtbot/rcm

-Use it co symlink dotfiles from ~/.dotfiles to ~/.
+Use it to symlink dotfiles from ~/.dotfiles to ~/.

 `lsrc` will do a dry-run